 Ref Initials Organisation Paragraph Policy Comments Suggested modifications Officer Response 120.02 MG Green Light Developments Policy DS2 - Settlement Hierarchy and Policy DS5 - Residential Allocations The continued inclusion of the 'northern fringe' of Coventry is recognised, as part of the Borough's settlement hierarchy.
 The new Borough Plan does not deliver any meaningful housing numbers to the 'northern fringe' of Coventry, and therefore the options for locating new residential development does not build upon this established hierarchy.
-The new Borough Plan does not deliver any meaningful housing numbers to the 'northern fringe' of Coventry, and therefore the options for locating new residential development does not build The 'northern fringe' of Coventry, (given its functional relationship with Coventry) is well positioned to help meet potential unmet need.
+The new Borough Plan does not deliver any meaningful housing numbers to the 'northern fringe' of Coventry, and therefore the options for locating new residential development does not build upon this established hierarchy.
+The 'northern fringe' of Coventry, (given its functional relationship with Coventry) is well positioned to help meet potential unmet need.
 Greenlight's land interest off the Exhall Road at Keresley would be an ideal location to help accommodate this additional housing requirement in the borough.
-The site will be assessed in the Council's updated HELAA which will support the Publication version of the Borough Plan. upon this established hierarchy.
-Policy DS5 - Residential Allocations will need to be updated appropriately.
+Policy DS5 - Residential Allocations will need to be up- dated appropriately.
+The site will be assessed in the Council's updated HELAA which will support the Publication version of the Borough Plan.
 120.03 MG Green Light Developments DS4 - Overall development needs The Council cannot meet the requirements of NPPF paragraph 65.
 We fail to recognise how the Council can formulate and consult upon credible allocation sites for the future delivery of housing, if it does not know the level that needs to be delivered; the approach being undertaken is premature in this regard.
 The Coventry and Warwickshire HEDNA is clearly required, to clarify the unmet need for Coventry, and the proportion Nuneaton and Bedworth should accommodate, (given its strong functional relationship with the City).
-NBBC recognise that the Duty to Cooperate is an essential part of the process and will be working with other stakeholders to ensure this is carried out.
-The HEDNA data is awaited in order to finalise the numbers of residential units and employment required.
 120.04 MG Green Light Developments Paragraph 7.27 Paragraph 7.27 of the Preferred Options asserts that a higher figure, (than 22 dwellings per annum), may be expected.
 The Council has not provided any compelling evidence to justify any significant increase in its windfall allowance; simply relying upon a generalist approach based on assumption.
 The Council sticks with the windfall allowance of 22 dwellings per year throughout the plan.
 Amendments to the windfall allowance will be supported by available evidence.
 120.05 MG Green Light Developments DS6 - Employment Allocations The current Borough Plan allocates 26ha of employment land.
 Whereas, across the same sites, the new Borough Plan allocates 19ha of employment land.
 The difference being the loss of 7ha of employment land at the Bowling Green Lane site (SEA-6); this element of the site has been proposed for 150 dwellings instead.
 There is insufficient levels of employment land being allocated in the new Borough Plan.
 Greenlight's land interest off the Exhall Road at Keresley would be an ideal location to help accommodate additional employment requirements in the borough.
 The HEDNA data will be used to determine the amount of housing and employment land required.